How to Optimize WordPress for Search Engines

 Also, with regards to images, you want to make sure that you are only uploading images to your website that are “web ready”.
 This requires that you only use images that are the right size so you don’t need to make them smaller using HTML.
 Here you will want to compromise the quality of the image with the file size.
 Find the minimum level of quality that you require for your website to keep the file size as low as possible.

-Design High End WordPress Themes with TemplateToaster website builder
+Design High End WordPress Themes with TemplateToaster offline website builder software

 You should also consider using caching plugins because they too can significantly improve your site speed.
 W3 Total Cache and WP Super Cache are two very good plugins.
 WP Super Cache is easier to use as there are far fewer settings.
 However, W3 Total Cache is a little more powerful and has many more options.
 In fact, it has so many options that you can do some significant harm to your website if you don’t set it up correctly.
 Therefore, there is quite a steep learning curve with W3 Total Cache.